rangle/ngCourse2/handout/observables/observables_array_operations.md

 * `map` will create a new array with the results of calling a provided function on every element in this array.
 In this example we used it to create a new result set by iterating through each item and appending the "Dr." abbreviation in front of every user's name.
 Now every object in our array has "Dr." prepended to the value of its name property.

 * `filter` will create a new array with all elements that pass the test implemented by a provided function.
-Here we have used it to create a new result set by excluding any user whose `id` property is less than 6.
+Here we have used it to create a new result set by excluding any user whose `id` property is less than six.

-Now when our `subscribe` callback gets invoked, the data it receives will be a list of JSON objects whose `id` properties are greater than or equal to 5 and whose `name` properties have been prepended with `Dr. `.
+Now when our `subscribe` callback gets invoked, the data it receives will be a list of JSON objects whose `id` properties are greater than or equal to six and whose `name` properties have been prepended with `Dr. `.

 Note the chaining function style, and the optional static typing that comes with TypeScript, that we used in this example.
 Most importantly functions like `filter` return an `Observable`, as in `Observables` beget other `Observables`, similarly to promises.
 In order to use `map` and `filter` in a chaining sequence we have flattened the results of our `Observable` using `flatMap`.
 Since `filter` accepts an `Observable`, and not an array, we have to convert our array of JSON objects from `data.json()` to an `Observable` stream.
 This is done with `flatMap`.